raikilon/dev-notes/aws/saa-c03/aws.md

 | **Service**            | Deployment / ReplicaSet         | Ensures that a specified number of tasks (pods) are running and replaces failed ones. |
 | **Cluster**            | Kubernetes Cluster             | A logical group of computing resources where containers run. |

+### ECS Task Placement Strategies

+Amazon ECS uses task placement strategies to determine how tasks are distributed across container instances:

+- **binpack** – Places tasks on instances with the least available CPU or memory to minimize the number of instances in use.
+- **random** – Distributes tasks randomly across available instances.
+- **spread** – Evenly spreads tasks based on a specified value, such as an attribute key-value pair, `instanceId`, or `host`.

 ### ECR - Elastic Container Registry

 A managed container image registry (like Docker Hub for AWS).